quicwg/base-drafts/draft-ietf-quic-transport.md

-If the version selected by the client is not acceptable to the server, the server discards the incoming packet and responds with a Version Negotiation packet ({{version-negotiation-packet}}).
+If the version selected by the client is not acceptable to the server, the server discards the incoming packet and responds with a Version Negotiation packet ({{version-packet}}).
 This includes the VERSION flag and a list of versions that the server will accept.
 A server MUST send a Version Negotiation packet for every packet that it receives with an unacceptable version.

 If the packet contains a version that is acceptable to the server, the server proceeds with the handshake ({{handshake}}).
 All subsequent packets sent by the